Go on a rapid tour of the whole Bible and see how all the promises God has made are fulfilled in His Son.

 God is a promise-making God.
 Throughout history, He has made huge, extravagant, wonderful promises to humanity.
 Crucially, God is also a promise-keeping God.
 What He says, He does.
 And at a particular point in history, He fulfilled all of His promises in the life, death, resurrection and rule of one human—Jesus, a carpenter from a small Jewish town.
 The good news is that God's promises are promises kept.

-This Good Book Guide will take you on a rapid tour of the whole story of the Bible.
-Over nine sessions, you’ll travel from the beginning of the past, through our present, to the future.
+This Bible study for small groups will take you on a rapid tour of the whole story of the Bible.
+Over nine sessions, you’ll travel from the garden of Eden to God’s perfect new creation.
 Each session you'll discover one of God's wonderful promises, and see how He kept it in Jesus.

 It’s a whirlwind tour.
 It’s a breathtaking tour.
 And it’s a tour we’re part of…